173TECH/sayn/README.md

 SAYN is a data-modelling and processing framework for automating Python and SQL tasks.
 It enables analytics teams to build robust data infrastructures in minutes.

+ *Status: SAYN is under active development so some changes can be expected.*

 ## Use Cases

 SAYN can be used for multiple purposes across the analytics workflow: